-- School-delivered special educational provision plus external provision, for example, the EA or the HSC Trust; - A Personal Learning Plan (PLP) is required (currently Individual Education Plan). - The responsibility lies with Knockloughrim Primary School plus external provision from EA; - Operates in our classes for the purpose of assessment; and - Reasonable adjustments, additional strategies and approaches are implemented plus resources, advice, guidance, support, and training provided through the EA SEN support services to address the child's SEN.
+- School-delivered special educational provision plus external provision, for example, the EA or the HSC Trust; - A PLP is required.
+A smaller number of children will need this provision; - The responsibility lies with the school plus external provision from EA; - Operates in mainstream schools and classes (and by exception in special school or Learning Support Centre (LS Centre) for the purpose of assessment; and - Reasonable adjustments, additional strategies and approaches are implemented plus resources, advice, guidance, support, and training provided through the EA SEN support services to address the child's SEN.

 In the event of a child not making progress, despite the external support from the EA, the child may require consideration for a statutory assessment.
 A new online form designed to guide the user through the process is used to make a request for statutory assessment.
-The PLP (currently IEP) contains the core school information the EA will use to consider and if appropriate make, a statutory assessment.
+The PLP contains the core school information the EA will use to consider and if appropriate, make a statutory assessment.